learn-co-curriculum/python-intro-to-strings/README.md

 ## Changing data with built in methods

 Python is picky like this for a reason.
-Once it knows we are working with a string, it gives us different functionality for operating on strings.
+Once it knows we are working with a string, it gives us specific functionality for operating on strings.
 We call this functionality a function, or a method.

 For example here is a method that works with a string (text), but does not work with a number.